Stochastic thermodynamics for classical non-Markov jump processes

-Despite its successes, the applicability of stochastic thermodynamics is significantly constrained by its core assumption of memory-less Markovian fluctuations.
-It has been well-argued that Markovianity is ubiquitous in various systems (e.g., physical~\cite{KuboB,ZwanzigB}, biological~\cite{KanazawaNature2020}, chemical~\cite{VanKampen}, neural~\cite{Gerhard2017}, and social systems~\cite{Hawkes,Crane2008}), where fluctuations depend explicitly on the system's entire history.
-Many physicists have recognised this conceptual problem for a long time, because the Markov assumption is incorrect even for the prototypical Brownian motion in water due to the hydrodynamic memory effect~\cite{RaizenNPhys2011,RaizenScience2014}.
-However, a stochastic-thermodynamic formulation has been missing for general non-Markov processes, except for several special cases (such as the generalised linear Langevin equation~\cite{KuboB,ZwanzigB,Ohkuma2007,Munakata2014,Debiossac2022} and semi-Markov processes~\cite{KlafterB}).
-This gap is largely attributable to the mathematical complexities inherent in non-Markovian dynamics.
-Indeed, even the master equation---the time-evolution equation for the probability density function, technically exploited in Markovian stochastic thermodynamics by imposing time-reversal symmetry---has been unavailable for genuine non-Markov processes.
-Thus, no one knows how to theoretically model non-Markovian fluctuations consistently with thermodynamic laws, even potentially prohibiting experimental development.
+It has been well-argued that non-Markovianity is ubiquitous in various systems (e.g., physical~\cite{KuboB,ZwanzigB}, biological~\cite{KanazawaNature2020}, chemical~\cite{VanKampen}, neural~\cite{Gerhard2017}, and social systems~\cite{Hawkes,Crane2008}), where fluctuations depend explicitly on the system's entire history.
+Many physicists have recognised this conceptual problem for a long time: the Markov assumption is incorrect even for the prototypical Brownian motion in water due to hydrodynamic memory~\cite{RaizenNPhys2011,RaizenScience2014}.
+However, precise modelling of such non-Markov processes is theoretically challenging, except for a few special classes (such as the generalised Langevin equation (GLE)~\cite{SpeckSeifert2007,Ohkuma2007,Munakata2014,Debiossac2022}, semi-Markov processes~\cite{KlafterB,MaesSemiMarkov2009,JannPRX2022}, weak-memory limits~\cite{Brandner2025,Brandner2025B}, and the generalised Glauber dynamics~\cite{ChenPRX2023}), and a stochastic-thermodynamic formulation has been missing for general non-Markov processes.
+Moreover, the presence of memory also causes fundamental issues, as time-reversal can lead to acausal features, where a time-reversed process depends on its own future~\cite{Munakata2014,Debiossac2022}.
+Thus, it remains unclear how to model non-Markovian fluctuations consistently with thermodynamic laws, potentially prohibiting further experimental development.

-Here we establish stochastic thermodynamics for a large class of non-Markovian systems.
-We consider a general non-Markovian jump process---a Poisson jump process with path-dependent intensity, generalising the Markov jump process---to flexibly accommodate broad experimental setups.
-We derive the corresponding master equation keeping time-reversal symmetry by developing a new technique, called the {\it Fourier embedding}, which enables the conversion of the non-Markov jump process into a Markov field dynamics of auxiliary Fourier modes.
-In contrast to previous approaches to Markovian embedding \cite{Siegle2010,KzDidier2019PRL,KzDidier2021PRL,KzDidier2024PRR}, the Fourier embedding explicitly satisfies the detailed-balance condition, thereby enabling a thermodynamic interpretation of the Markov field dynamics.
-We finally derive the second law of non-Markovian stochastic thermodynamics.
-This work presents a new paradigmatic thermodynamic tool for small systems, offering key insights for experimental fluctuation modelling.